Invoicing & Tax Architecture

 VAT Rate Versioning

 When a tax rate is updated, it is never changed in place.
-Instead, a new TaxRate record is created featuring an EffectiveFrom UTC timestamp.
-When generating a transaction or invoice, the tax engine resolves the applicable rate against the relevant tax-point timestamp and locks the exact decimal calculation onto the resulting record to ensure auditability and immutability.
+Instead, a new TaxRate record is created with an EffectiveFrom UTC timestamp.
+When generating a transaction or invoice, the tax engine resolves the applicable rate against the relevant tax-point timestamp and locks the decimal result onto the source record and canonical tax records.

 Manual Draft Invoices And Tax Preview